threerings/narya/src/as/com/threerings/README.txt

   performance issues: accessing a simple property of a variable (like myArray.length) may actually be executing arbitrary code, possibly creating many objects, each time.

+- Classes without a constructor cannot be instantiated.
+This is a runtime error (grraah!).
+There is a compiler option "-compiler.warn-no-constructor" but it generates a flotilla of warnings from standard classes in the flash library, so it's slightly useless.